wcolwellcol/Mod14Chall/README.md

 Changing the SMA windows had varying results.
 Overall, I found my initial setup of a short window of 4 and a long window of 100 worked best.
 Both increasing and decreasing either window seemed to have an unpredictable effect for me.
 I tried lengthening both, shortening both, mixing up the two, and found that a 4 and 100 set up was my best attempt.
 I'm sure there is a more optimal mix out there but I could not find it given my time constraints.

 The best result is captured below.
+This is a set up with 6 months of training, short window of 4, long window of 100
 ![6 months of training, short window of 4, longwindow of 100](https://github.com/wcolwellcol/Mod14Chall/blob/main/images/SVC6.png)